 As an example I will demonstrate how to implement a sharding solution that is able to correctly retrieve data when given a query that uses subqueries, where one of the queries refers to data that actually resides on a different server.

-For example: SELECT id, name, email FROM users WHERE id IN (SELECT user_id FROM forum_members WHERE forum_id = ? and user_id > ?)
+SELECT id, name, email FROM users WHERE id IN (SELECT user_id FROM forum_members WHERE forum_id = ? and userid > ?)